 Really, it blows everything else away -- here's an overview of the system.
 It has it all, with an unusually easy to navigate touch-screen system, right down to a seat-to-seat chat system that allows you to message friends and family in other parts of the plane.
-Movies, satellite TV, cable TV, music videos, radio, games, Google Maps and even books are offered -- not to mention the ability to run a tab on your food and drink, and plugs in every seat.
+In-flight Wi-Fi, movies, satellite TV, a music library, games, digital shopping and Google Maps are offered -- not to mention the ability to order food and drink whenever you want, and power outlets in every seat.

 The whole show takes place on a nine-inch screen that is just about the same size as an iPad, and everything except some first-run movies is included in the cost of your airfare on all flights.
 No one else comes close.

 Shortly after its launch a little more than a decade ago, JetBlue acquired the company LiveTV, and subsequently installed DIRECTV on all JetBlue planes, with a dedicated screen in every seat.
 A couple of years later, the airline added satellite radio, TV shows and movies to the offerings.
-For a discount carrier, this was a bold move, but as I remember it, JetBlue got as many headlines for its in-flight additions as it did for adding numerous new routes at the time.
+For a discount carrier, this was a bold move.

 While a number of other airlines have copied (or tried to copy) JetBlue's in-flight offerings, JetBlue has stayed the course very steadily, and currently offers free in-flight seat-back TV's with 36 channels of DIRECTV, 100 channels of SiriusXM radio and first-run movies for $5.99 per movie on domestic flights (these are free on international flights).
 JetBlue also offers Wi-Fi on a limited number of aircraft, and is working to get the system installed across the fleet.
 During this beta period (through June 2014), basic Internet is free, with a high-bandwidth plan available for purchase.

 With a distinctly Canadian modesty, Air Canada offers a great in-flight entertainment system that is solid across the board and free for all flights.
-Since 2004, Air Canada has quietly been offering a free seat-back entertainment system, including 100 CD's of music audio, satellite radio, flight path information, 30+ movie choices on domestic flights and 72+ movie choices on international flights, 100 hours of TV shows, premium cable channels including HBO/CBC, at least four kids' movie choices, and several hours of kids' TV.
+Since 2004, Air Canada has quietly been offering a free seat-back entertainment system, including more than 100 music albums and playlists, flight path information, up to 150 movie choices on flights, more than 200 TV shows, including kids' TV, and a selection of audio books and podcasts.
 Since 2009, Air Canada has offered all this from gate to gate, without turning off the system for take-off and landing.

-I know no one at all who has flown with Emirates, but they win as many awards as Virgin America does, so it sounds pretty good.
+I know no one at all who has flown with Emirates, but they win as many awards as Virgin America does.
 On most routes, you can choose from more than 1,500 channels of movies, TV shows, music, and games, as well as world news direct from BBC, current flight information and even "great views from our aircraft-mounted cameras" -- nice.
 Select flights also offer Wi-Fi plans for smartphones, tablets and laptops.

 Due in part to the fleet diversity issues noted in the intro above, Virgin Atlantic's system is not quite as hip as Virgin America's, but it holds its own with a decent selection of TV shows, as well as movies and games.
 Children in particular are treated well, with a goody bag (only on flights departing the UK) and dedicated kids' channels.
 The system is included in the cost of the airfare in all seat classes, so everyone is happy.

-Lufthansa offers a free in-flight system on most planes that features up to 50 movies, 40 TV programs, a dedicated sports channel, 30 radio channels, 200 music CD's, a selection of games and business books and language courses, with menus in 10 languages.
+Lufthansa offers a free in-flight system on most planes that features up to 50 movies, 40 TV programs, a dedicated sports channel, 30 radio channels, 200 music CD's, a selection of games and business books and language courses, with menus in several languages.
 They also have "KidsFun" programming that includes movies, music and audiobooks for kids.

-The Canadian airline WestJet has an almost identical system to JetBlue, with live seat-back TV in every seat on most Boeing 737 flights, plus pay-per-view movies on flights over 2.5 hours.
+The Canadian airline WestJet has a similar system to JetBlue, with live satellite seat-back TV in every seat on most Boeing 737 flights, plus pay-per-view movies on flights over 2.5 hours.
 On flights serving the U.S., Caribbean and Mexico, WestJet offers tablets rentals with stored programming in place of live seat-back TV.
 You do have to buy a headset as you board the plane (or bring your own, as many folks do these days -- although you never know about plug compatibility), but you can use it on any future WestJet flights.
-WestJet also has a very good onboard menu to boot.

-Finally, Alaska Airlines offers a unique standalone "digEplayer" that is a bit like an iPad and features more than 75 movies, TV shows, music and destination information, which you can reserve in advance for $6, or purchase on the plane for $8 (Internet access provided by Gogo Inflight will cost you another $7.95).
+Like WestJet Alaska Airlines offers a standalone "digEplayer" that is a bit like an iPad and features more than 75 movies, TV shows, music and destination information, which you can reserve in advance for $8 - $10 (Internet access provided by Gogo Inflight will cost you another $1.95 - $39.95).
 There is limited availability, so you could get shut out, and to reserve a player you have to register with Alaska, so it is a bit of an ordeal just to watch a movie.
 Despite the price and the possible hassle of reserving and making room in your seat for the player, the approach is interesting, so I wanted to include it here.

 When I wrote American Airlines to ask for help figuring out the entertainment offerings across its vast and varied fleet, a rep had to send me six Word documents to cover everything, whew.
 On the whole, American offers free access to NBC TV and 18 American radio stations, plus a pay system starting at $4 of seat-back TVs on its newest and refurbished planes, and overhead screens on its older jets.